-From the Red Lion car park in the centre of the village turn left, away from the village green, walk down Ash Brow for 100 metres and turn left onto the signposted footpath to the right of Wayside Cottage.
+From the Red Lion car park in the centre of the village turn left, away from the village green, walk down Ash Brow for 100 metres and turn left onto the signed footpath which runs along the left hand side of the fence along the drive of Wayside Cottage.
 Follow the path straight down towards the canal.
 Turn left at the field edge at the top of the canal bank and follow the canal, skirting obstacles in places.
 Cross Culvert Lane on Bridge 36B and continue along the canal as before.
 With the white cottage ahead and to your left keep close to the canal bank until you reach Deans Lane at Bridge 36A.
 Please respect the private garden along the edge of which the path passes.
 [See (1) below for an extension to the walk]

 (1) Extension to Walk B [2.4km; 1.5 miles]